 Sorrento, Victoria, 1999.
 Fred’s family is a mess.
 Her mother died when she was six and she’s been raised by her Pop and adoptive father, Luca, ever since.
 But now Pop’s had to go away, and Luca’s girlfriend Anika and her son have moved in.
 More and more it feels like a land-grab for family and Fred is the one being left off the map.

-But even as the world feels like it’s spinning out of control, a crisis from the other side of it comes crashing in.
-When 400 Kosovar-Albanian refugees arrive in the middle of the night to be housed at one of Australia’s ‘safe havens’ on an isolated headland not far from Sorrento, their fate becomes intertwined with the lives of Fred and her family, as she navigates one extraordinary year that will change them all.
+Even as things feel like they’re spinning out of control for Fred, a crisis from the other side of the world comes crashing in.
+When a group of Kosovar-Albanian refugees are brought to a government ‘safe haven’ not far from Sorrento, their fate becomes intertwined with the lives of Fred and her family in ways that no one could have expected.

 A middle-grade coming-of-age story about the bonds of family and the power of compassion for fans of The Bone Sparrow, Wolf Hollow and The Thing About Jellyfish.

-Coming 2020 with Hachette Australia –
+Coming April 28th, 2020 with Hachette Australia –

 now available for pre-order